-The annual cost of a loan, expressed as a yearly rate.
-APR takes into account interest, discount points, lender fees and mortgage insurance, so it will be slightly higher than the interest rate on the loan in nearly all circumstances.
+The annual cost of a loan is expressed as a yearly rate.
+APR considers interest, discount points, lender fees, and mortgage insurance so that it will be slightly higher than the interest rate on a loan in nearly all circumstances.

-A software system which analyzes borrower data (employment, credit, income, debts, etc) in reference to mortgage loan program guidelines and provides “findings.”
-These findings yield an approval or decline along with a list of items required for the loan to close based on the entered data being verified.
+A software system that analyzes borrower data (employment, credit, income, debts, etc.) about mortgage loan program guidelines and provides “findings.”
+These findings yield an approval or decline, along with a list of items required for the loan to close based on the entered data being verified.

 Costs included in a mortgage transaction and paid by borrower and/or seller during a mortgage loan closing.
 These typically include any loan origination fee, discount points, attorney’s fees, title insurance, survey, etc.